When Is Private Testing Right for a Child Struggling Academically?

 When is private testing right for a child struggling academically?
-Liz Mathies, clinical child psychologist and today’s guest blogger, offers answers by walking readers through 6 questions to determine what’s best for their child’s specific needs.
+Liz Matheis, clinical child psychologist and today’s guest blogger, offers answers by walking readers through 6 questions to determine what’s best for their child’s specific needs.

 When Is Private Testing Right for a Child Struggling Academically?